nedlom/most_read_books/README.md

 # MostReadBooks

-This is a CLI application that provides information on the 'Most Read Books This Week In The United States' according to GoodReads found at https://www.goodreads.com/book/most_read.
+This is a CLI application that provides information on the 'Most Read Books This Week In The United States' list from GoodReads found at https://www.goodreads.com/book/most_read.

 ## Installation